A mystery selection of behavioural insights delivered to your inbox

 I got a new laptop in the Black Friday sales and in the process of switching over, I discovered that I have over 2000 scientific articles saved in various folders and external drives.

 That’s right: 2000.

 I wish I could say I’ve read all of them but I haven’t – I just have a slight knowledge hoarding issue which expresses itself in a laptop full of academic papers, an expensive Kindle account and heaving bookshelves.

 I typically look for one paper online and accidentally download 10, because they all looked interesting and might be useful one day – it just happens that one day never arrives because reading that particular article wasn’t urgent.

-I really WANT to read them, but… intentions are difficult to implement.
+I really WANTED to read them, but… intentions are difficult to implement.
 To bridge the gap to action, we often need various decision crutches and support systems.
-In my case, I might need a bit more than a crutch – more like the ratchet of a public commitment.
+In my case, I realised needed a bit more than a crutch – more like the ratchet of a public commitment.

 The Small Print:

 Newsletters will contain 3-5 summaries and occasionally a couple of links to good online articles or a blog post from me at the end of the email.
 Main focus is on the research summaries.
 I'll keep your email safe - and you can opt out anytime, but I'm hoping the content will keep you hooked!

 I am also launching a series of learning materials on different areas of behavioural science - vote for your favourite topics and sign up!